yovitsa/portfolio/README.md

 ![image caddy running on linux](/static/images/linux_caddy_works.png)

-5. I have used sftp to transfer my application direcroty from my local machine to my aws instance.
-First I have connected sftp to myinstace by using the command below:
+5. I have used sftp to transfer my application directory from my local machine to my aws instance.
+First I have connected sftp to my instace by using the command below: